Leroy Chiao: Post-NASA career

 In July 2007, Chiao joined an expedition to visit Devon Island and conduct 5 days of webcasts and other instructional activities spanning the period of 16–20 July 2007.
 This activity was in collaboration with the Mars Institute, the Challenger Center for Space Science Education, The Explorers Club and SpaceRef Interactive, Inc. He conducted these webcasts from the Haughton-Mars Project Research Station and nearby locations to illustrate how NASA and other space agencies are learning to live on the Moon and Mars here on Earth.

 Chiao appeared in an episode of MANswers in 2008 explaining how to neutralize an astronaut in space who has gone berserk.

 In May 2009 Chiao wrote a few blog articles on Gizmodo.com detailing some of his space experiences.

 In May 2009 Chiao was named as a member of the Review of United States Human Space Flight Plans Committee an independent review requested by the Office of Science and Technology Policy (OSTP) on May 7, 2009.

 In a special to CNN written by Chiao on 1 September 2011, he suggested that China be permitted to join the International Space Station program to remedy the issue relating to the limited options available for space travel, following the conclusion of the United States space shuttle program, and a failure of a Russian Soyuz spacecraft on 24 August 2011.

-From 2011–2016, Chiao served Epiphan Video as VP Aerospace.
-He currently serves as an advisor to the company.
-Based on NASA's space technologies, Epiphan Video produces high-resolution video capture, streaming, and recording products for the medical, educational, IT and industrial markets.
+From 2011–2016, Chiao worked for Epiphan Video as VP Aerospace.
+He is an advisor to the company.
+Based on NASA's space technologies, Epiphan Video produces high-resolution video capture, streaming, and recording products for the medical, educational, IT, and industrial markets.
 Chiao's role at Epiphan Video is to work with the aerospace industry to define the company's vision and achieve strategic goals in areas such as air traffic control.

-From 2012–2016, Chiao was served as the special advisor – human spaceflight for the Space Foundation.
+From 2012–2016, Chiao was the special advisor – human spaceflight for the Space Foundation.
 He has been an advisor to the Houston Association of Space and Science Education since 2014.
 He is currently a co-founder and CEO of OneOrbit, a corporate keynote and training company, which also offers educational programs for schools and educators.

 Personal life

 Chiao married his wife, Karen, in 2003.
 She is a photographer, and her father is Dutch.
 The couple has two children: twins Henry and Caroline.
+He divorced Karen in 2020.
 Chiao enjoys flying his Grumman Tiger aircraft, as well as downhill skiing.
 He speaks English, Mandarin Chinese, and Russian.